sadirano/wc2026-sticker-tracker/README.md

 ## Notes / limitations

 - Data lives in this browser's IndexedDB.
 Clearing site data wipes it, so **export a backup** before switching devices or clearing your browser.
-Photos are included in the JSON backup.
 - The full checklist is built in, so the **Album** shows exactly what you own vs. what's missing per country.